Whiteman Air Force Base

 VFR

-Whiteman Air Force Base is currently reporting visual flight rules (VFR) conditions with broken clouds at 16,000 feet and 10 SM visibility.
-Note: This observation is 2.5 hours old and conditions may have changed.
+Whiteman Air Force Base is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.

 Wind Analysis